Explained: FBM (Fulfillment by Merchants) vs FBS (Fulfillment by Sears) on Sears

 Running short of time?
 Get PDF of the blog in your mail.

-However, here the topic of the discussion is FBM (Fulfillment by Merchant or Sell on Sears) and FBS (Fulfillment by Sears), the two modes of order fulfillment for sellers who have listed their products at Sears.com.
+However, the discussion topic is FBM (Fulfillment by Merchant or Sell on Sears) and FBS (Fulfillment by Sears), the two modes of order fulfillment for sellers who have listed their products Sears.com.

 FBM (Fulfillment by Merchant):

-Popularly called ‘sell on sears’, in this mode of fulfillment, sellers are responsible for the shipment of their merchandise listed on Sears.com.
-Sellers are responsible to choose their warehouse and distribution network.
+Popularly called ‘sell on sears,’ in this mode of fulfillment, sellers are responsible for the shipment of their merchandise listed on Sears.com.
+Sellers are responsible for choosing their warehouse and distribution network.

 Once the sellers receive the order for their merchandise, purchase order details are made available to the sellers to fulfill the order.

 FBS (Fulfillment by Sears):

 It is an end-to-end fulfillment service offered by Sears to the participants of the program which comprises warehousing, picking, packaging, and shipping the orders.